dialegein/custom-web-hupu/README.md

-A minimalist web version of Hupu
+A minimalist toy web client of Hupu, hacked the mobile interface